-This Meal Prep Thai Basil Chicken is a healthy stir fry idea that doubles as an easy 30-minute dinner or make-ahead lunch!
+This Thai Basil Chicken recipe is a healthy stir fry idea that doubles as an easy 30-minute dinner or meal prep lunch!

 How to make Thai basil chicken